-AutoMod has a powerful means of controlling the number of entities that can be either in processes or occupying physical space.
+AutoMod has a powerful means of controlling the number of entities that can either be in processes or occupying physical space.
 Process traffic limits control the number of loads that are either on their way to or are in a process.
-Blocks control the number of entities occupying a physical space, making them very useful for preventing transporter vehicle collisions.
+Blocks control the number of entities occupying a physical space, making them very useful for controlling transporter vehicle collisions.